Eugene Stock: Career

 Stock joined the Church Missionary Society as an editor in 1873 and soon became its editorial secretary in 1875, supervisor of all their publications, including its influential journal, The Intelligencer.
 He initially began as its editor by assisting Reverend G, Knox, where he conceived of the idea of merging The Intelligencer with the Church Missionary Record which was effected in 1875.
-The two worked together for about three years, after witch Knox resigned and Stock became the sole editor.
+The two worked together for about three years, after which Knox resigned and Stock became the sole editor.
 By 1881 he became full secretary for the Society.
 Throughout the 1880s because of his vast knowledge of Church Missionary Society's history, his influence grew, especially where it involved issues that required a historical perspective to resolve.

-Stock’s four volume History of the Church Missionary Society (1899–1916) is considered his greatest work, and the most thorough account of missionary history writing in the nineteenth and early twentieth centuries, providing many insights into the missionaries and missionary life during this time.
+Stock's four volume History of the Church Missionary Society (1899–1916) is considered his greatest work, and the most thorough account of missionary history writing in the nineteenth and early twentieth centuries, providing many insights into the missionaries and missionary life during this time.
 Volume IV of this series was written some years after the others when Stock was eighty years of age.

 A missionary with strong evangelical principles, Stock was still a loyal churchman who helped to lead the CMS away from some of the more radical tenants of the Protestant religion.
 He was a member of several church organizations, which included the London Diocesan Conference, the National Church Assembly, and the Houses of Laymen, but still praised missionary Ecumenism with the High Church Party.

 Henry Venn one of the founders of the Church Missionary Society who had the general approval of his missionary positions, and who had a significant influence on Stock and his views on missionary life.
 However, there is speculation that Stock may have been subjugated by his own immediate surroundings and experiences that apparently made him abandon some of Venn's positions regarding missionary work in underdeveloped foreign lands with the idea that such efforts would have been better directed at his own countrymen and other European countries.

 Stock was an outspoken critic of Robert Needham Cust who was active in the British and Foreign Bible Society and who tended to alienate himself for his criticism of the CMS for their abandonment of some of Venn's policies.
 Stock subsequently described Cust as “inconsistent, cantankerous and far too liberal".